tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

 ## III.
 Possible Enhancements
 - Use ES6 classes for the game objects (monsters, treasures, keys) instead of object literals.
 The `player` would then extend (be a subclass of) `GameObject`
 - get the monsters to move, either turn-based or real-time
-- collisions: handle player->monster and player->game object interactions
+- collisions: handle *player->monster* and *player->game* object interactions.
+Get keys opening chests, allow the player to pick up a weapon, etc ...
+- add grid tiles for doors, staircases, spiky pits, etc...
 - give the player a HUD for hitpoints, collected items, level etc
 - have multiple levels
 - add story elements